 Yes, we need to bring it back to what drink to buy when on the road…but let’s drive home this critical point first:

 Learn your local recycling guidelines.
 The American recycling system certainly has its failings; a total of 45 million U.S. households lack access to curbside recycling due to costs associated with recycling programs and in some rural areas, due to sheer distance between homes.
 But despite these structural problems, the low recycling rate in our country also rests in our hands as regular people.
 Of the approximately 11 million tons of plastic packaging waste landfilled in 2020, it is estimated that about 4 million tons of that waste was landfilled due to consumer behavior.
 Studies show that even in areas where consumers do have access to curbside recycling, only about 40% of recyclables make it into the recycling bin.
 The American recycling system depends in large part on consumers’ ability to put recyclables in the right bin, and 60% of the time, we fail to do so.
 Bummer, right?
 And chances are, if you’re taking the time to read this post, you’re probably not the one carelessly tossing your La Croix can in the trash when you’re through with it.
 Ultimately, it’s our responsibility to make sure our recyclables get into the right curbside bin.
 So, the best thing you can do as a consumer is learn your local recycling rules and make an effort to look into local rules when you travel.
-Brush up on your recycling etiquette with this recycling 101 guide and this state-by-state recycling guide.
+Brush up on your recycling etiquette with this recycling 101 guide.

 OK, BACK TO SHOPPING TIPS!